Limited Liability Company Lawyer (LLC)

 One of the most commonly used and versatile business entities is the limited liability company (LLC).
 This article will explain everything you need to know about LLCs in Ohio, including the types, advantages and disadvantages of LLCs, the steps to forming one and how an experienced LLC lawyer in Ohio can help.

 Ready to put your dreams into action?
 The best way to do due diligence is by consulting a legal professional to assist in the formation process.
 Luckily, you don’t have to look too far—Linn Legal is here for all of your legal needs.
-Contact us online to schedule a consultation
+Contact us online to Schedule A Consultation.

 What Is a Limited Liability Company (LLC)?

-limited liability company (LLC) is a type of business structure that blends features of partnerships and corporations.
+A limited liability company (LLC) is a type of business structure that blends features of partnerships and corporations.
 As multi-purpose entities, LLCs can be used to run a business or to hold assets, and may be formed for profit or nonprofit purposes in Ohio.
 The owners of an LLC are called members, and they are protected against personal liabilities.

 An LLC is considered a disregarded entity if it only has one member or a partnership if it has more than one owner.
 For tax purposes, an LLC must have the same state and federal classification.
 There are many different types of LLCs available to Ohioans, including the following: